fusioncharts/dev_centre_docs/getting-started/java/slice-data-plot-using-custom-api-in-java.md

 ---
-title: Slice Data Plot using API | FusionCharts
+title: Slice Data Plot Using API in Java | FusionCharts
 description: Slice Data Plots using URLs in Java effortlessly with FusionCharts.
 Enhance your application's data visualization capabilities and performance.
 Find more info here.
 heading: Slice Data Plot using API
 ---